Mixed waste

 Non-combustible items remain in the bottom slag at Westenergy.
 This bottom slag is then delivered to Suomen Erityisjäte, where it is recycled into products such as paving etc.

-- Porcelain and cheramic are sorted among brick and concrete
+- Porcelain and ceramic are sorted among brick and concrete

 - Window glass, mirror glass and other flat glass is collected separately